Archon basileus

+Background

 Most modern scholars claim that in Classical Athens, the archon basileus was the last remnant of monarchy.
 Although much of his powers, they say, had been filtered away to other institutions such as the Areopagus and later the Boule and Ecclesia, he still nominally held a high position in Athenian society, alongside the archon eponymos and the polemarchos.
 The archon basileus was charged with overseeing the organisation of religious rites and with presiding over trials for homicide.
+The archon basileus was the high priest of the city-state.